vshypko/stat133-hws-fall17/post01/post01-vitali-shypko.md

     4 Shaun Livingston  GSW       PG     79    192  31         11  5782450
     5    Zaza Pachulia  GSW        C     83    270  32         13  2898000

 As we see, the results provided by these code chunks are the same.
 Let's go over the SQL syntax.
-The typical template for a simple SQL query (that corresponds to the filter function in dplyr) is `SELECT columns FROM source WHERE condition1 AND condition2`.
+The typical template for a simple SQL query that corresponds to the filter function in dplyr is `SELECT columns FROM source WHERE condition1 AND condition2`.
 This template allows us to filter data (using dplyr terms) from a data frame.
-Notice that to replicate the `filter()` function behavior, we put '\*' after `SELECT`, which tells R Studio that we want to query all the columns.
+Notice that to replicate the `filter()` function's behavior, we put '\*' after `SELECT`, which tells R Studio that we want to query all the columns from the table.

 ------------------------------------------------------------------------

 #### Select

-Since in most cases, we don't want all the columns from the table that satisfy a specific condition, let's go over `select()` function and it's analog in SQL.
-Say, we want to display player name, team, and age of the GSW players with more than 10 years of experience.
+Since we usually want only specific columns from the table that satisfy provided conditions, let's go over `select()` function and it's analog in SQL.
+Say, we want to display *player name*, *team*, and *age* of the GSW players with more than 10 years of *experience*.
 We can do so using the following code:

 ``` r
 # dplyr code